-Actually, several BigCluster implementation are doing similar measures, in order to workaround the problems analyzed here.
-There are various terms for suchalike measures, like copysets, spread factors, buckets, etc.
+Actually, several BigCluster implementations are doing similar measures, in order to workaround the problems analyzed here.
+There are various terms for suchalike measures, like placement groups (Ceph), copysets (Facebook), buckets (generic), etc.

 When distributing to O(k') nodes with some constant k', we have no longer a BigCluster architecture, but a mixed BigClusterSharding form in our terminology.